kon-rad/api_centric_weather_app/README.md

 $ redis-server
 ```
 In a new terminal window cd into clone directory and start API server with `gulp`
-\nAgain in a new terminal window cd into clone directory
+Again in a new terminal window cd into clone directory
 ```
 $ cd weather_client_browser
 $ npm install